Kyriakos Matsis: Death

 On 8 November 1958, a bomb exploded in a NAAFI canteen at Nicosia killing two British soldiers and injuring seven others.
 EOKA did not claim responsibility for the action.
 Nevertheless, the British authorities intensified their search for Grivas and the chief lieutenants of EOKA, focusing on intelligence from local sources.
 On 19 November, during a search by the security forces undertaken on the advice of an informer, Kyriakos Matsis along with two other EOKA guerillas were discovered staying at the house of Kyriakos Diakos, in Dikomo, near Kyrenia.
 Matsis destroyed all the papers and letters he was carrying and directed his comrades to surrender.
 After he was asked to surrender himself, he eventually responded that if he were to come out, he'd come out shooting.
 He was killed by a grenade in the gun battle that ensued.

 His body was buried by the British authorities in the special yard, inside the Central Jail of Nicosia.

 Subsequent to this operation, it was made clear by the Colonial Office that the military in Cyprus should "finish off the job" and find Grivas.
 John Profumo, the junior Office minister, oversaw a special executive order to speed up the flow of military material to the island.
-The village where Matsis was killed is now under the control of the Northern Cyprus Turkish-Cypriot government.
+The village where Matsis was killed is now under the control of the internationally unrecognized Turkish-Cypriot administration.